gassantos/ExperimentoBERT-PLI/README.md

 ### Data

+**For Educational/Testing Purposes**: This repository includes synthetic legal case data in the `data/` directory that simulates the structure of COLIEE dataset:
+- 30 paragraph pairs for training (balanced positive/negative examples)
+- 6 paragraph pairs for validation
+- 10 multi-paragraph documents for testing
+- Realistic legal content covering various topics (contracts, constitutional law, civil procedure, etc.)

-Please visit [COLIEE 2019](https://sites.ualberta.ca/~rabelo/COLIEE2019/) to apply for the whole dataset.
+**For Research/Production**: Please visit [COLIEE 2019](https://sites.ualberta.ca/~rabelo/COLIEE2019/) to apply for the actual competition dataset.

 Please email shaoyq18@mails.tsinghua.edu.cn for the checkpoint of fine-tuned BERT.